taih304/Linux-Shell/Platforms interaction/Docker/README.md

 An **image** is a package or a template, just like a VM template that work within the virtualization world, used to create one or more containers.

 **Container** is a running instance of images that is isolated and has their own environment and set of processes.
 Unlike a virtual machine, containers aren't meant to host an OS. **Containers only recreate, or virtualize, the operating systems**.
 Containers meant to run a specific task or process, e.g run a webserver, database,...
 Once the task is completed, the container exits.
 A container only lives as long as the process inside it is alive.
+This means **all the processes running progress, packages installed,... in the current docker container will be deleted/removed after quitting this docker container**.

 # Install